AFIT-R/afit-r.github.io/datawrangling/module-2.md

 ---
 layout: tutorial
-title: Session 2
+title: Module 2
-permalink: /session-2
+permalink: /module-2
 ---

 The workflow one uses for data analysis will determine the efficiency and reproducibility of that analysis.
 For example...